 In such cases, you must go through the same steps and use the same application form as when applying for a re-entry permit.

 Where can I apply for a re-entry permit?

-You can submit your application for a re-entry permit to the Police or in SIRI’s Citizen Centre.
+You can submit your application for a re-entry permit in one of SIRI’s branch offices.

-If you have submitted your application to the Danish Immigration Service, or if the Danish Immigration Service has granted you a residence permit, you must submit your application for a re-entry permit to them.
+If you have submitted an application for a residence permit to the Danish Immigration Service, or if the Danish Immigration Service has already granted you a residence permit, you must submit your application for a re-entry permit to them.

 In general, you must hold a re-entry permit before leaving Denmark.

 In certain cases, you can apply for a re-entry permit at a Danish diplomatic mission abroad, e.g. if you have lost your residence card during your stay outside Denmark.

 What more do I need to know before I apply?

 If you have applied or is applying for a residence permit in order to work, study, do an internship, be an au pair, or as an accompanying family member to a person holding a residence permit (where possible), an application for a re-entry permit is processed by the Danish Agency for International Recruitment and Integration (SIRI).
 If you are in Denmark when submitting you application, you must be here legally.